tasharen/ngui/Assets/NGUI/ReadMe - 2.2.7.txt

 2.2.7:
 - NEW: Added UICamera.stickyPress option that makes it possible for multiple objects to receive OnPress notifications from a single touch.
 - NEW: UICamera.hoveredObject now works for touch events as well, and will always hold the result of the last Raycast.
+- NEW: Added "Edit" buttons to all atlase and font fields, making easy to select the atlas/font for modification.
+- NEW: Added Localization.Localize.
+Was going to change Localization.Get to be static, but didn't want to break backwards compatibility.
 - FIX: Inventory example should work correctly in Unity 4.0.
+- FIX: You can now set UILabel.text to null.
+- FIX: UIPanel was not drawing its rect correctly in some cases.
 - FIX: Assortment of tweaks and fixes submitted by Andrew Osborne (community contribution).

 2.2.6: